-The committee consists of two parts: core members, who each have defined responsibilities (e.g. website, events etc) and advisory members, who typically provide a link between WISP and other local companies or organisations.
+The committee consists of two parts: core members, who attend each committee meeting (every 6 weeks) and take on actions that enable WISP to run; and advisory members, who typically provide advice and/or a link between WISP and other local companies or organisations.

 You can find out about all of our committee members below.

 Amy is a final year student studying BSc Animal Behaviour and Welfare at Plymouth University.
 Fed up of dead-end jobs, she decided to go to university and start a career in something she is passionate about.
 Amy is now hoping to start her MSc Zoo Conservation Biology in the next academic year.
 When she isn’t studying, she is volunteering as a keeper at Shaldon Wildlife Trust, her main passion is behaviour of primates and more specifically lemurs.
 Her dream is to become the Jane Goodall of lemurs and smaller primates and help with the conservation and research of these endangered species.

 Amy helps with the social media aspect of WISP and is new to the committee and is passionate about seeing gender equality within STEM.
 She would like to encourage other women to become a part of WISP and inspire the next generation of women scientists to flourish in their field.

 Abi has always had an interest in how things work, are put together and how they link to everything around them.
 Since the age of 13 she has aspired to be an Architect and despite various set-backs from individuals claiming it was a man’s world, she persisted with her dream.